+Units are designed for individual investors in the highest marginal income tax brackets, such that the tax benefits resulting from an investment in the Partnership are greatest for an individual Limited Partner whose income is subject to the highest marginal income tax rate.
 There can be no assurance that income tax laws or administrative practices in the various jurisdictions of Canada will not be changed in a manner which will fundamentally alter the tax consequences to Limited Partners of holding or disposing of Units.
 Tax Proposals may not be enacted as proposed.
-All of the Available Funds might not be invested in Flow-Through Shares and the Partnership may not be able to invest 100% of the Available Funds in Resource Issuers in respect of which the ITC or the CMETC will be applicable.
 There is a further risk that expenditures incurred by a Resource Issuer may not qualify as CEE or that CEE incurred will be reduced by other events including failure to comply with the provisions of Share Purchase Agreements or of applicable income tax legislation.
 There is no guarantee that Resource Issuers will comply with the provisions of the Share Purchase Agreement, or with the provisions of applicable income tax legislation.
-There is no guarantee that Resource CEE equal to the nature of expenses renounced to the Partnership.
-The Partnership may also fail to comply with applicable legislation.
+There is no assurance that Resource Issuers will comply with applicable legislation.
 There is no assurance that Resource Issuers will incur all CEE before January 1, 2025 or renounce CEE equal to the price paid to them.
-These factors may reduce or eliminate the return on a Limited Partner's investment in the Units and certain tax consequences in respect of such investment in Units.
+These factors may reduce or eliminate the return on a Limited Partner's investment in the Units.

-If CEE renounced within the first three months of 2024 effective December 31, 2023 is not in fact incurred in 2024, the Limited Partners may be reassessed by CRA effective as of December 31, 2023 in order to reduce the Limited Partners' deductions with respect to CEE allocated to the Limited Partners.
-However, none of the Limited Partners will be charged interest on any unpaid tax as a result of such reduction for any period before May 1, 2025.
+If CEE renounced within the first three months of 2025 effective December 31, 2024 is not in fact incurred in 2025, the Limited Partners may be reassessed by CRA effective as of December 31, 2024 in order to reduce the Limited Partners' deductions with respect to CEE allocated to the Limited Partners.
+However, none of the Limited Partners will be charged interest on any unpaid tax as a result of such reduction for any period before May 1, 2026.

-Further, a Resource Issuer cannot renounce CEE incurred by it after December 31, 2023 with an effective date of December 31, 2023 to a Subscriber with which it does not deal at arm's length at any time during 2024.
+Further, a Resource Issuer cannot renounce CEE incurred by it after December 31, 2024 with an effective date of December 31, 2024 to a Subscriber with which it does not deal at arm's length at any time during 2025.
 A prospective Subscriber who does not deal at arm's length with a "principal-business corporation", as defined in subsection 66(15) of the Tax Act, that may issue Flow-Through Shares, should consult their independent tax advisor before acquiring Units.
 Subscribers are required to identify all Resource Issuers with which he or she does not deal at arm's length to the General Partner in writing prior to the acceptance of the subscription.
 The Partnership will be deemed not to deal at arm's length with a Resource Issuer if any Partner does not deal at arm's length with such Resource Issuer and that Partner is allocated a portion of the CEE renounced by such Resource Issuer.

 The Partnership will borrow funds to pay certain expenses of the Partnership (including the Agents' fee and other expenses of the Offering) which would be deemed to be a limited-recourse amount for the purposes of the Tax Act.
-As a result, amounts in respect of these expenses and interest on the borrowing will not be deductible until the year in which the limited-recourse indebtedness is repaid.
+As a result, amounts in respect of these expenses and interest on the borrowing will not be deductible until the year in which the limited-recourse indebtedness is repaid (subject to certain other potential restrictions).
 The possibility exists that CRA may attempt to attribute the limited-recourse indebtedness to reduce CEE incurred by the Partnership and renounced to the Limited Partners.